 Pokemon Adventures Volume 23 is a manga based on the Pokemon FireRed and Pokemon LeafGreen videogames.
-The manga is written by Hidenori Kusaka, and illustrated by Satoshi Yamamoto.
-This manga volume was originally published in Japan in 2006; however, it wasn’t released in North America until Viz Media’s Perfect Square imprint released this volume in 2014.
+This manga volume was originally published in Japan in 2006.
+However, it wasn’t released in North America until VIZ Media’s Perfect Square imprint released this volume in 2014.
 This portion of Pokemon Adventures places the focus back on the characters of Red, Blue, and Green.

 Pokemon Adventures Volume 23